-- Primary vaginismus is where no vaginal penetration has ever been successful; this includes tampons, intercourse, and ultrasound etc.
+- Primary vaginismus is where no vaginal penetration has ever been successful; this includes tampons, intercourse, ultrasound, etc.

-What are the physical contributors to vaginismus and how acupuncture for vaginismus pinpoint to the core of the condition?
+What are the physical contributors to vaginismus, and how does acupuncture pinpoint the core of the condition?

-It is always important for the health care practitioners who are treating this condition to address any possible physical contributors to vaginismus.
-There are many possible factors that can cause primary vaginismus or deteriorate secondary form and if they are overlooked female patient may be spending time on therapies that may not be appropriate for her.
+It is always important for the health care practitioners treating this condition to address any possible physical contributors to vaginismus.
+Many possible factors can cause primary vaginismus or deteriorate secondary forms.
+If they are overlooked, female patients may be spending time on therapies that may not be appropriate for them.
 Not all cases of vaginismus are psychological.
 Some of them are developed based on real physical influences.

 Some physical conditions to consider and discuss with a doctor or allied health practitioner include:

 - Undiagnosed endometriosis may be a contributor.
-This is often associated menstrual cramps, pain with bowel opening, non-menstrual pelvic pain, or inability to manage sexual intercourse due to pain.
+This is often associated with menstrual cramps, pain with bowel opening, non-menstrual pelvic pain, or an inability to manage sexual intercourse due to pain.

-- Tissue or nerve hypersensitivity the entry of the vagina, such as a pudendal nerve pain (the pelvic and perineal nerve), also called pudendal neuralgia.
+- The entry of the vagina results in tissue or nerve hypersensitivity, including pudendal nerve pain (the pelvic and perineal nerve), also known as pudendal neuralgia.

-- Vulvar skin conditions, such as Lichen sclerosis, eczema, dermatitis, psoriasis.
+- Vulvar’s skin conditions include lichen sclerosis, eczema, dermatitis, and psoriasis.

 - Vulvar pain.